Thought you couldn't get rich while teaching abroad? Think again.

 Mountains.
 Camels.
 The Arabian Sea.
 Teaching in Oman will offer you the chance to experience the quintessential Middle Eastern life.
 Less developed than the nearby United Arab Emirates, Oman is an exciting place to stretch your wings as an ESL teacher with a population eager to learn English.
 With an infrastructure stable enough to support adventuring, but not quite as developed as its neighbors, you can explore the rugged outdoors with the comfort of your new home not too far away.

-Tip to Know: The cost of living will be highest in Muscat, but teaching job options outside the capital city may be limited.
-Also, you should check out these five must see places when you visit Oman; you won’t want to miss them!
+- Tip to Know: The cost of living will be highest in Muscat, but teaching job options outside the capital city may be limited.

 4. Saudi Arabia